mythic-beasts/dehydrated-code-rack/available/README.md

 Only runs the hook if the domain triggering it matches.

-Due to the restrictions of run-parts (only letters, numbers, dashes and underscores are permitted), domains in the filenames needs to have the periods replaced with dashes.
+Due to the restrictions of run-parts (only letters, numbers, dashes and underscores are permitted), domains in the filenames need to have the periods replaced with dashes.
 For example, 'google.co.uk' would be 'google-co-uk' in the filename.

 Use it by creating a symlink with the name `ifdomain_{domain}_{hook to run}`.
 The hook you want to run must exist in the same directory as the `ifdomain_` script your symlink points to.
 For example, `ifdomain_google-co-uk_reload_nginx` will call the `reload_nginx` hook if the domain is 'google.co.uk'.
 (Note that this means you need to create a symlink, in the same place as `ifdomain_` is, called `reload_nginx` pointing to `reload_`, if you want to use that).